KunyiLockeLin/AnemoneerEngine/README.md

     - "1"~"9" : Choose a viewport to control its camera.
     - "Up","Down","Left","Right","W","A","S","D","Q","E","Z","C","MouseLeftMove","MouseRightMove" : Move the camera.
     - "/" : turn on command mode or input directly in console.
-      - "resetcamera [p1]" : Initialize the camera. p1 is camera mode.
-0 is third person.
-1 is first person.
-If p1 is empty, it means not to change the camera mode.
+      - "resetcamera" : Initialize the camera.
       - "restart [p1]" : Restart the programe. p1 is scene name.
 If p1 is empty, it means to restart the same scene.
 In config.xml, it has scene1, scene2, and scene3.

 # config.xml: